Harold L. Dibble

-Harold Lewis Dibble (1951 – 10 June 2018) was an American Paleolithic archaeologist.
-His main research concerned the lithic reduction, during which he conducted fieldwork in France, Egypt, and Morocco.
-He was a professor of Anthropology at the University of Pennsylvania and Curator-in-Charge of the European Section of the University of Pennsylvania Museum of Archaeology and Anthropology.
+Harold Lewis Dibble (July 26, 1951 – June 10, 2018) was an American anthropologist and Paleolithic archaeologist who specialized in stone tool analysis.
+He taught Anthropology at the University of Pennsylvania and served as Curator-in-Charge of the European Section of the University of Pennsylvania Museum of Archaeology and Anthropology, leading field research on lithic reduction in France, Egypt, and Morocco.

 Education

 Dibble received his B.A. in 1971 and Ph.D. in 1981, both from the University of Arizona.
-He wrote his dissertation under the direction of Arthur J. Jelinek, an American archaeologist who had been trained in North American prehistoric archaeology by Leslie A. White and who worked on both the Paleolithic of Western Eurasia and the Mimbres culture in New Mexico.
-While a graduate student in the late 1970s, Dibble excavated with the French prehistorian François Bordes at the site of Pech de l'Azé IV in Carsac-Aillac, France, with whom he developed a strong mentoring relationship.
+He completed his dissertation under the direction of Arthur J. Jelinek, an American archaeologist trained in North American prehistoric archaeology by Leslie A. White who worked on the Paleolithic of Western Eurasia and the Mimbres culture in New Mexico.
+During the late 1970s Dibble excavated with the French prehistorian François Bordes at Pech de l'Azé IV in Carsac-Aillac, France, developing a long-standing mentoring relationship.

 Archaeological work

-The majority of Dibble's archaeological work has been centered around Neandertals and early modern humans in Western Eurasia, and more particularly on the stone tools which are thought to have been the primary mode of their material culture.
-He wrote his dissertation on the stone tool technology of Tabun Cave in Israel and then focused primarily on France, with other research on the Zagros stone tool industries until beginning work in Egypt and Morocco in 2001 and 2006 respectively.
-In addition to his excavation work, he has maintained a skeptical view of symbolism in the Middle Paleolithic, on which he has published several articles, and he has strongly advocated quantitative methods in archaeology.
-To that end, he pioneered the use of GIS and total stations in excavations and has worked to quantify the understanding of stone tool manufacture via reproductive experiments.
-As a graduate student, Dibble was paid to produce the stone tools used in the film Clan of the Cave Bear.
+Most of Dibble's archaeological research examined Neanderthals and early modern humans in Western Eurasia, with an emphasis on the stone tools central to their material culture.
+He wrote his dissertation on the stone tool technology of Tabun Cave in Israel.
+He then concentrated on assemblages in France and the Zagros industries before launching projects in Egypt in 2001 and Morocco in 2006.
+He published skeptical assessments of Middle Paleolithic symbolism and promoted quantitative approaches to archaeology.
+He pioneered the use of GIS and total stations in excavations and pursued experimental replication to clarify stone tool manufacture.
+As a graduate student, Dibble produced the stone tools used in the film The Clan of the Cave Bear.